 To answer whether you should choose ExpressVPN for Hulu in 2020, it’s important to know whether ExpressVPN is good for streaming in general.
-And in order to know that, you would have to find out whether the VPN is good in general.
+And to know that, you would have to find out whether the VPN is good in general.

 While there’s an extensive ExpressVPN review on our website, we’ve picked the most important parts for those interested in getting the best Hulu experience.
 Since ExpressVPN is on our list of best VPN services, we will only be comparing it to the #1 in NordVPN where applicable.

 Are ExpressVPN servers and their locations good for Hulu?

 Unfortunately, ExpressVPN doesn’t state exactly how many servers they have, and they list only server locations.
 23 (14%) of 160 server locations are in the US.
 To compare, NordVPN has 15 (17%) of 90+ locations in the US.

 In any case, since both numbers are similar, we can estimate that there are at least around 600 servers which ExpressVPN has ready for your Hulu experience.
 This is three times less compared to NordVPN’s 1800+, but that doesn’t mean the average ExpressVPN server load is higher – it all depends on the number of users and server’s quality.